 How Do Regulations and Driver Shortages Affect Shippers?

 The transportation leg of supply chain management is a large expense in the delivery of your companies finished product.
 A sale is not complete until your product is delivered.
 Our position at Greenway Transportation Services, Inc. is that shippers should consider the current and ongoing stress of the freight industry.
 They should also consider the stability of their transportation partners along with the caliber and quality of the equipment they supply you for your finished product.
 The drivers and equipment delivering your product are a representation of your company.
-If your existing supply of equipment is not to your wanted standards with in volume or quality maybe it is time for your company to review a competitive supplier.
+If your existing supply of equipment is not to your wanted standards within volume or quality maybe it is time for your company to review a competitive supplier.

 Supply Chain Solutions

-If you are a shipper looking for a new company to review your freight needs and give you competitive rates we believe you should consider Greenway Transportation Services, Inc as a viable option for you to consider.
+If you are a shipper looking for a new company to review your freight needs and give you competitive rates we believe you should consider Greenway Transportation Services, Inc as a viable option for all of your transportation needs.
 Greenway has thirty-six years of experience.
 We are financially and employee stable with many employees having been with us for decades.
 We have a 4 Star BCA rating, A Transportation Member in the Blue Book and we are ranked in the top ten percent of Brokers in the country by NASTC.
 Many large shippers use and continue to use Greenway Transportation Services, Inc. from Coast to Coast for their transportation needs due to our ability to supply quality drivers and equipment for their freight needs.
 We would appreciate you allowing us to be one of your supply chain solutions for your freight needs.
 Please feel free to contact us at: or view our shippers page.

 Please stay tuned for the latest news and updates.